BGI-Qingdao/MetaTrass/README.md

 	       GC              ->  Get stLFR Cleandata.
 	                           GC is the combination of SplitBarcode and GetCleandata commands.
-	       TB              ->  Taxonomic Reads And Co-Barcoding Reads Refining (TABrefiner) TB is the combination of Kraken2Taxon, TXACBrefiner and ReadID2Fastq commands.
+	       TB              ->  Taxonomic Reads And Co-Barcoding Reads Refining (TABrefiner) TB is the combination of Kraken2Taxon, TXACBrefiner, and ReadID2Fastq commands.
 	       AP              ->  Single-species Assembly and Contigs Purifying AP is the combination of MetaAssembly and ContigPurify commands